 If you’re wondering what to do with a child that hits, I just read an article in a parenting magazine that quotes a couple of experts talking about hitting in a way that I think continues some of the sad misconceptions that parents have about children that hit.

-Unfortunately the advice was just plain wrong
+Unfortunately the parenting advice given was just plain wrong.

-Watch children in a natural environment
+Watch children in a natural environment.

-If you give attention to a particular behaviour, you will get more of it
+If you give attention to a particular behaviour, you will get more of it.

-If your child hits, they’re trying to tell you something
+If your child hits, they’re trying to tell you something.